DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 >
 > Sergei fears what Strahd has become—but, more importantly, loathes himself for his failure to see the darkness growing in Strahd’s heart, as well as his own failure to protect Tatyana from Strahd’s assault.
 He blames himself for Strahd’s fall from grace and for Tatyana’s death at Strahd’s hands; had he not taunted Strahd with their romance, or even departed his position as Moste High Priest of the Morninglord’s Church, Sergei believes, all this tragedy may have been avoided.
 >
 > When Tatyana first reincarnated as Marina in the village of Berez, Sergei believed that she offered him a chance at redemption.
 It was Sergei, unknowingly guided by the Dark Powers’ whispers, who visited Burgomaster Lazlo Ulrich and Brother Grigor in their dreams to warn them of Strahd’s nightly visits.
-Unfortunately for Sergei, Lazlo and Grigo slew Marina as described in <span class="citation">Chapter 10: The Ruins of Berez (p.
+Unfortunately for Sergei, Lazlo and Grigo slew Marina as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez">Chapter 10: The Ruins of Berez</a> (p.
 161)</span>, rather than spiriting her away as Sergei had hoped.
 >
 > Today, Sergei generally conceals himself near the border of the Deep Ethereal, so as to avoid the watchful eyes of Strahd’s **nightmare** and ghostly servants.
 However, he occasionally dares to visit Marina’s Monument, where he pays his respects to the woman he failed to save, and the woman his actions condemned.
 Sergei dreads the day that he might encounter Tatyana’s soul again—and hopes fervently that day will never come.
 ### Sergei’s Surprise